 two leeks

-three ounces of ginger, peeled and cut in chucks
+three ounces of ginger, peeled and cut into chunks

 a bunch of asatsuki, aka Japanese baby scallions